Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up 15th May | 12 PM ET: Register Now

 How plant waste and mycelium could eliminate polystyrene packaging

 S.Lab is a sustainable packaging company developing plant-based protective packaging to replace polystyrene and foamed plastics.
 The company uses only two natural ingredients: agricultural plant waste and mycelium, the root-like network of mushrooms.
-These materials are grown and shaped into custom packaging forms without molds or plastic additives.
+These materials are grown and shaped into custom packaging forms without the use of molds or plastic additives.
 S.Lab’s packaging is waterproof, thermally insulating, safe for humans and animals, and fully biodegradable in home compost within 30 days.

 Can you explain what S.Lab does and what problem you are solving?